RemiThomson/FPGA_Trading_System/README.md

 ---

 ### `packet_fifo.v`
 A buffer module that queues incoming payloads parsed by the TCP state machine.
-Decouples the receiver from the core trading logic to ensure flow control and prevent data loss under high load.
+Decouples the receiver from the core trading logic to ensure flow control and prevent data loss under high loads.

 ---